**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I liked the leather belt combined with the rustic burlap.
 Twine would have worked well too.

-The pieces needed for the shepherd are the same as Joseph, but I added a robe to his outfit.
-I also added a curved staff so it would be clear what he was, and help differentiate him from Joseph.
+I also added a curved staff so it would be clear what he was, and to help differentiate him from Joseph.

 5a.
-Pieces needed for the Shepherd:
+Pieces Needed for the Shepherd:

 - Body piece – I used green burlap